Florida Hurricane Katrina (DR-1602)

 ORLANDO , Fla. -- Those affected by Hurricane Katrina and individuals or organizations wanting to help them have a number of resources at their fingertips, the Department of Homeland Security's FEMA Long-Term Recovery Office reminded the public today.
 Those include: Information for Evacuees Federal Disaster Assistance 1-800-621-FEMA (3362); TTY 1-800-462-7585; www.fema.gov Resources for evacuees, contact American Red Cross 1-800-975-7585

 WASHINGTON D.C. -- The states of Mississippi , Alabama and Louisiana have established Hurricane Katrina hotlines to help coordinate public contributions of money, goods and services to assist victims.
 The following toll-free hotlines have been activated and are now receiving calls from around the nation and the world: Mississippi -- 1-866-230-8903; Alabama -- 1-877-273-5018 and Louisiana -- 1-866-334-8305.

 September 10, 2005

-WASHINGTON, D.C.-- President George W. Bush has declared a state of emergency exists in the Commonwealth of Kentucky and ordered Federal aid to supplement Commonwealth and local response efforts to help people evacuated from their homes due to Hurricane Katrina.
+WASHINGTON, D.C.-- President George W. Bush has declared a state of emergency exists in the State of Missouri and ordered Federal aid to supplement state and local response efforts to help people evacuated from their homes due to Hurricane Katrina.
 Assistance is available to state and eligible local governments for emergency protective measures that are undertaken to save lives and protect public health and safety.
 Emergency protective measures, including direct federal assistance, will be provided at 100 percent federal funding.